RHPL Preparedness & Response Plan to COVID-19

-Patrons can return library items at the drive-thru window, automated return, or in the lobby using the return slots.
+Patrons can return library items at the drive-thru window, outdoor automated return (open 24/7), or in the lobby using the return slots during regular business hours.

 Can RHPL suggest books for patrons to read?

-Yes, you can call the main line at (248) 650-2900 and speak to a librarian who will be happy to provide reading lists and recommendations.
-You can also visit rhpl.org, hover over the Departments tab at top and select Adult, Teen, Youth, or Outreach to find reading recommendations and to email librarians.
+Yes, of course!
+Patrons may call the mainline at 248-650-2900 and speak to a librarian who will be happy to provide reading lists and recommendations.
+Patrons may also visit rhpl.org, hover over the Departments tab at the top, and select Adult, Teen, Youth, or Outreach to find reading recommendations and to email librarians.